thumbnail image

 Chapter meetings occur monthly between September and May, with an annual offsite luncheon in June.

-A typical monthly chapter meeting consists of watching a demonstration by a master from one of the various schools of ikebana, followed by a workshop by the same master or an expert in another related art, such a sumi-e (ink) painting, card making, or flower photography, and sharing our love of flowers and Japanese culture over a potluck luncheon.
-Our members are a lot of fun!
+A typical monthly chapter meeting consists of watching a demonstration by a master from one of the various schools of Ikebana, followed by a workshop by the same master or an expert in another related art, such as Sumi-e (ink) painting, card making, or flower photography, and sharing our love of flowers and Japanese culture over a potluck luncheon.

 The Chapter's Future